mommys-little-hacker/epicgames-test/README.md

 ### Answer

-First of all there are several tools to prevent this, specifically earlyoom.
+First of all there are several tools to prevent this, specifically `earlyoom`.
 Also depending on how this OOM occurs it can be visible on memory usage graphs.
 Secondly every OOMkiller engage leaves a log entry in dmesg and syslog, which helps to investigate.

 As for remediation:
 - Adjust `/proc/$PID/oom_adj` of a process
-- Use tools such as aforementioned earlyoom
+- Use tools such as aforementioned `earlyoom`
-- Add swap or memory (if it is VM or constrained container)
+- Add swap or memory (if it is a VM or a constrained container)
 - Reduce the load on this instance (e. g. lower it's score in load balancer such as nginx or haproxy) if applicable
 - Fix the application :)